haykavanesyan/tulx/README.md

 ## 🌐 Browser Support

-Utilkit supports all modern browsers that support ES2015+.
+Utilify supports all modern browsers that support ES2015+.
 For older browsers, use a transpiler like Babel.

 ## 📖 Documentation